RakshitChaurasia00007/RakshitChaurasia-langsmith-MAT496/README.md

 => The importance of clarity and correctness in metadata handling to maximize trace data quality and usability during debugging or evaluation.

+Tweakings that were done for lesson 1

+1. Added setup and configuration for environment variables required for tracing and OpenAI API usage.

+2. Introduced and applied the traceable decorator extensively to key functions to enable automated tracing of inputs, outputs, and errors.

+3. Implemented a simple dummy retriever class to simulate vector database retrieval within the tracing pipeline, allowing tracing of retrieval steps without external dependencies.

+4. Enhanced trace metadata use by introducing static metadata annotations on traced functions for richer context.

+5. Enabled dynamic runtime metadata injection into traces for improved observability during execution.

+6. Refined the flow and clarity of the tracing pipeline implementation, including better handling and documentation of metadata.

+7. Corrected minor code details to ensure accurate trace capture and metadata propagation across the pipeline.

+These changes improve the observability of the code execution through LangSmith’s tracing capabilities and demonstrate practical traceable pipeline setups.